mvahaste/www/README.md

 ## 🤖 GitHub Actions

-This repository includes two GitHub Actions that automate the process of updating the favicon and screenshots based on the current state of my GitHub profile.
+This repository includes a GitHub Actions that automatically updates the favicon and header image based on my GitHub avatar.

-### 🖼️ Automatic Favicon Update

-This action keeps the site's favicon and header image in sync with my GitHub profile picture.

-#### 🤔 How It Works
+### 🤔 How It Works

 1. **Runs every hour** via a scheduled cron job (`0 * * * *`), or can be triggered manually.
 2. Fetches the latest avatar from my GitHub profile.